fxxrytail/skzcode/content/support/skz-comeback/index.md

 ![Stray Kids CHEESE](images/skz-cheese.jpg)

-_This post was made to help STAYs visiting this website be aware of Stray Kids comeback.
+_This post was made to help STAYs visiting this website be aware of Stray Kids comeback and give an overview about the things we may do as STAYs for Stray Kids' success.
 This post was first written during NOEASY era (Aug 2021) and updated every comeback.
-Some information may have changed without me realizing.
+The guides linked here are not made by me and I'm not part of the fanbase team mentioned.
+I included links that I see helpful.
+I wrote down the overview but some information may have changed without me realizing.
 It's best to follow Stray Kids fanbase accounts for faster update.
 You may also DM me at {{< a "@daisukijeu" "https://twitter.com/daisukijeu_">}} if information here is outdated, I'll try to update this when I can._